Problem-Solving

 Solution steps

-In a previous section, I shared three possible lesson structures:
+In a previous section, I shared three possible structures for a Learning Episode.

-In each structure, problem-solving comes after a period of Consolidation.
-It is true that the more secure students are with a procedure, the more likely they are to enjoy, thrive in, and learn from it.
+In each structure, problem-solving comes after a period of Consolidation and Purposeful Practice.
+The more secure students are with a procedure, the more likely they are to enjoy, thrive in, and learn from it.

 Solutions that don’t really work

-Maths departments that identify a lack of problem-solving in their lessons choose to tackle it in several ways.
+Many of the maths departments I work with tackle a lack of problem-solving in their lessons in several ways.

 Students can do it, and they feel great because they answer a question aimed at students 3 years older than them.
 However, the whole lesson has been about sharing in a ratio, so students don’t have to think hard about the approach needed to solve the problem.
 This is not problem-solving; this is just further Consolidation.